hoodadfarhad/Read-Rate/README.md

 🚀 Features
     - 📖 Track and rate books you've read
     - 📝 Write reviews and manage a personal reading list
-    - 🔍 Search for books by title or author
+    - 🔍 Search for books by title
     - 🎨 Responsive and user-friendly interface using EJS and CSS
     - 🗄️ Backend powered by Express.js and PostgreSQL